hinsoned/Active_Recall_Pro/README.md

     - Create branch
     - Add private/public toggle for each deck (default to public)
 19. Add Deck copy feature: Cards will be visible before copy and download.
+20. Add AI/LLM integration
+    - Create branch
+    - Select LLM or ChatGPT API
-20. Host on AWS (or some similar could service)
+21. Host on AWS (or some similar could service)
-21. Add deck branch feature
+22. Add deck branch feature
-22. Add school specific feature.
+23. Add school specific feature.
 Decks can be made for certain classes at specific schools with both topic view and time view for the decks.
+24. Monetize with Google ads (AdSense)?
-23. Create desktop app (99designs??)
+25. Create desktop app (99designs??)
-24. Create mobile app (99designs??)
+26. Create mobile app (99designs??)

 ## RELEVANT TUTORIALS:
 1. To follow for creation of a notes App.
 Includes information on file structure, use of Flask,  and SQL integration https://www.youtube.com/watch?v=dam0GPOAvVI